 The transfer agent and registrar for the Company's Common Stock is VStock Transfer, LLC.
+VStock Transfer, LLC is also the warrant agent for the May 2025 Warrants to be issued in this offering.
 The transfer agent and registrar's address is 18 Lafayette Place, Woodmere, New York 11598.